ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.2 Internal Control Policies and Procedures.md

 C.  Segregation of Duties

-    b.
+    a.
 Policy: The organization's financial duties are distributed among multiple people to help ensure protection from fraud and error.
 The distribution of duties aims for maximum protection of the organization's assets while also considering efficiency of